mstefanowich/EasyMine.online-Monitor/README.md

 ## Getting Started

 Download/Clone/??? the main.c file, start it up in VS as a blank C++ project and include wininet.lib under linked options.
-Which ever OR download the .exe file listed here.
+Which ever OR download the .exe and .bat file listed here.

 #### **Prerequisites**